HugaertsDries/delta-notifier/README.md

   - `match.predicate`: Matches the predicade.
 Both `type` and `value` may be specified.
   - `match.object`: Matches the object.
 Both `type` and `value` may be specified.
   - `callback`: The place to inform about a matched delta
+  - `callback.id`: Unique ID for the callback service (not mandatory)
   - `callback.url`: URL to inform about a match
   - `callback.method`: Method to use when informing about a match
   - `options`: Options describing the match
   - `options.resourceFormat`: Version format describing the format of the contents.
 Keys may be added to this format, but they may not be removed.
 Filter the properties as needed.
   - `options.gracePeriod`: Only send the response after a certain amount of time.
 This will group changes in the future.
   - `options.ignoreFromSelf`: Don't inform about changes that originated from the microservice to be informed (based on the hostname).

+### Environment Variables

+Some extra configurations to customise some accepts off the delta-notifier behavior:

+- `QUEUE_PERSIST_FOLDER`: The folder in which queue save data should be stored.
+By default `/queues/`.
+- `REMOVE_DANGLING_QUEUES`: Enable or disable if dangling queue save data should be removed if detected.
+By default `true`.
+- `REQUEST_BACKOFF_INITIAL_RETRY_WAIT`: The initial retry timeout after a failed request.
+Be default 50ms.
+- `REQUEST_BACKOFF_MAX_RETRY_WAIT`: The max amount of retry timeout at which point we determine the endpoint to be dead or broken.
+By default 600000ms or 10min.
+- `REQUEST_BACKOFF_RATE`: The exponential back-off growth rate.
+Be default 0.3

 ## Delta formats